gbmhunter/blog/content/electronics/components/diodes/tvs-diodes/_index.md

 description: Info about diodes.
 draft: false
 lastmod: 2022-04-28
-tags: [ electronics, diodes, components, schematic symbols, TVS, ESD ]
+tags: [ electronics, diodes, components, schematic symbols, TVS, ESD, snapback, Semtech ]
 title: TVS Diodes
 type: page
 ---

 ## Overview

-TVS (transient voltage suppressor) diodes are used to protect traces from high voltage spikes.
+TVS (transient voltage suppressor) diodes are used to protect circuit board traces from high voltage spikes.
 They are designed to be operated in the reverse direction and work by shunting currents when the reverse voltage exceeds the **avalanche breakdown potential**.
-They are basically **high-power Zener diodes**, and are a specialized form of an _avalanche diode_.
+They are basically **high-power [Zener diodes](/electronics/components/diodes/zener-diodes/)**, and are a specialized form of an _avalanche diode_.

 They are part of a family of components used for ESD (electro-static discharge) protection, which also includes Zener diodes (however, ESD is not the only thing Zeners are used for).
 TVS diodes can handle large amounts of peak power (hundred's or thousands of Watts), but Zeners have a tighter voltage tolerance.
 TVS diodes have more capacitance than Zeners, which could be detrimental in some circumstances (e.g. when protecting the gate signal on a MOSFET).

-They come in either uni-directional or bi-directional flavours.
+They come in either _uni-directional_ or _bi-directional_ flavours.
 Uni-directional TVS diodes block up to the rated voltage in one direction, and behave like a normal conducting diode in the other.
 Bi-directional block up to the rated voltage in both directions (good for protecting AC waveforms).
 Use uni-directional diodes if possible, they are cheaper, and they have much faster turn-on times than their bi-directional counterparts (e.g. 4ps compared to 4ns).

 ## Schematic Symbol